MicrosoftDocs/azure-devops-docs/docs/organizations/settings/set-iteration-paths-sprints.md

 1. Determine the length of the iteration you want to support.
 Recommended practice is to have all teams use the same sprint cadence.
 For guidance, review [About areas and iterations](about-areas-iterations.md).
 1. Determine if you want a flat structure or hierarchy of sprints and releases.
 1. Open **Project settings>Project configuration** and define the iteration paths to support steps 2 and 3 at the project level.
 Follow the steps provided later in this article: [Open Project Settings, Project configuration](#open-project-settings) and [Add iterations and set iteration dates](#iterations).
-1. Open the team configuration and assign the default and additional area path(s) to each team.
-Follow the steps provided later in this article: [Open team settings](#open-team-settings) and [Set team default iteration path(s)](#activate).
+1. Open the team configuration and assign the default and other area paths to each team.
+Follow the steps provided later in this article: [Open team settings](#open-team-settings) and [Set team default iteration paths](#activate).
 1. Each team should assign the default iteration path they selected to their work items.
 Do so for those work items to show up on their product backlogs and boards.
 Use [bulk modify](../../boards/backlogs/bulk-modify-work-items.md) to modify several work items at once.
 See also [Assign backlog items to a sprint](../../boards/sprints/assign-work-sprint.md).

 As needed, do the following tasks at any time:

-- Add additional child iteration nodes
+- Add more child iteration nodes
 - Rename an iteration path (except the root path)
 - Move a child iteration path under another node
 - Delete a child iteration path